Report on surveys of the Princess Charlotte sector of the Great Barrier Reef

-- Eight reefs were surveyed in this sector.
+- Nine reefs were surveyed in this sector.

 - Five reefs were previously surveyed in 2017, after the major bleaching event in 2016.
 Between 2017 and 2019, hard coral cover declined on two and was unchanged on three reefs.